 Prior to the investigator preparing an investigative report, the District will send to each Party and the Party's Advisor, if any, the evidence subject to inspection and review in an electronic format or a hard copy.
-The Parties will have at least ten (10) days to submit a written response.
+The Parties will have at least ten days to submit a written response.
 The investigator must consider this written response prior to completing the investigative report.

 g.
-Investigation Process
+Investigations Investigation Process

-The Title IX Coordinator shall promptly investigate the complaint or assign this task to another investigator on a case-by-case basis.
+The Title IX Coordinator-is responsible to oversee investigations to ensure timely resolution and compliance with Title IX and this procedure shall promptly investigate the complaint or assign this task to another investigator on a case-by-case basis.
 If assigned to another investigator, the Title IX Coordinator shall monitor, supervise, and oversee all such delegated tasks, including reviewing all investigation draft reports before they are final to ensure that the investigation was sufficient, appropriate, impartial and in compliance with this procedure.
-Both Parties have the right to have an

-Advisor present at every meeting described in this section.
+Both Parties have the right to have an Advisor present at every meeting described in this section.